On Arriving at the Pearly Gates

 "m names zero" (declarative)

-"m specifies zero" (declarative - KEI)
+"m is specified as zero" (declarative - KEI)

 They might ask what happens when the interpreter evaluates m←0:

-name to the baby, rather than the baby to the name.
+the name to the baby, rather than the baby to the name.

 "APL evaluates right-to-left" (procedural)